Department of Medieval Lexicography

 THE CENTRE OF EXCELLENCE “CULTURAL CODES AND THEIR TRANSFORMATIONS IN THE HUSSITE PERIOD”: A joint project of the Institute of Philosophy of the CAS, Catholic Theological Faculty of Charles University, Prague, and the Institute of the Czech Language of the CAS.
 Principal researcher: Prof. Dr. František Šmahel, DrSc.
 The representative of the department was Zuzana Silagiová.

-Latinitatis medii aevi lexicon Bohemorum - Dictionary of Medieval Latin in Czech Lands.
-Vol. I, (A-C), second, revised edition, prepared by Zuzana Silagiová with the assistance of Julie Černá, Hana Florianová, Pavel Nývlt, Hana Šedinová, and Kateřina Vršecká, on the basis of the first edition, prepared by Dana Martínková with the assistance of Marcela Bernášková, Helena Businská, Anděla Fialová, Daniel Korte, Helena Kurzová, Jiří Matl, and Zuzana Pospíšilová (Silagiová).
+Latinitatis medii aevi lexicon Bohemorum – Dictionary of Medieval Latin in Czech Lands.
+Vol. I (A-C), second, revised edition, prepared by Zuzana Silagiová with the assistance of Julie Černá, Hana Florianová, Pavel Nývlt, Hana Šedinová, and Kateřina Vršecká, on the basis of the first edition, prepared by Dana Martínková with the assistance of Marcela Bernášková, Helena Businská, Anděla Fialová, Daniel Korte, Helena Kurzová, Jiří Matl, and Zuzana Pospíšilová (Silagiová).
+Turnhout: Brepols, 2018 (part of the Database of Latin Dictionaries).

-Latinitatis medii aevi lexicon Bohemorum – Dictionary of Medieval Latin in Czech Lands, fascicules 21–23, prepared by Zuzana Silagiová, with the assistance of Julie Černá, Hana Florianová, Barbora Kocánová, Dana Martínková, Pavel Nývlt, Hana Šedinová and Kateřina Vršecká, Praha: KLP 2011, 2014, 2016.
+- Latinitatis medii aevi lexicon Bohemorum – Dictionary of Medieval Latin in Czech Lands, fascicule 23, prepared by Zuzana Silagiová, with the assistance of Julie Černá, Hana Florianová, Barbora Kocánová, Dana Martínková, Pavel Nývlt, Hana Šedinová and Kateřina Vršecká, Praha: KLP 2016, 104 pp. ISBN 978-80-87773-40-6.

-Florianová, Hana, “Tractatus de urinis Matouše Berana v kodexu Národní knihovny I F 35”, in: M. Dragoun – L. Doležalová – A. Ebersonová (eds.), Ubi est finis huius libri deus scit.
-Středověká knihovna augustiniánských kanovníků v Roudnici nad Labem, Praha: Scriptorium 2015, pp. 177–184 [“Treatise De urinis by Matouš Beran in the Codex of Czech National Library I F 35”].
+- Florianová, Hana, “Tractatus de urinis Matouše Berana v kodexu Národní knihovny I F 35” [Treatise De urinis by Matouš Beran in the Codex of Czech National Library I F 35], in: M. Dragoun – L. Doležalová – A. Ebersonová (eds.), Ubi est finis huius libri deus scit.
+Středověká knihovna augustiniánských kanovníků v Roudnici nad Labem, Praha: Scriptorium 2015, pp. 177–184.